AdobeDocs/dynamic-media-classic.en/help/using/quick-start-ecatalog.md

 To create an eCatalog, you typically use high-resolution PDF files created in Adobe Acrobat or another print program, but you can also create an eCatalog from image files.

 As part of creating your eCatalog, you can arrange pages or page spreads in the order you choose.
 You can also declare whether you want single pages, double-page spreads, or multi-page spreads.
-You can create Image Maps for page regions so that viewers can, for example, select an area on the page and open a new page on your web site.
+You can create Image Maps for page regions so that viewers can, for example, select an area on the page and open a new page on your Web site.
 You can manage the rollover text that appears using InfoPanel settings within the eCatalog screen.
 You can also configure the eCatalog Viewer by choosing from more than 100 different configuration options.
 You can tailor the features and the appearance of your Viewer for your particular audience.

 >[!NOTE]
 >
->If you are a Dynamic Media - Scene7 mode user and want to use eCatalogs, edit the `pdfbrochure` value in CRXDE Lite.
+>If you are a Dynamic Media: Scene7 mode user and want to use eCatalogs, edit the `pdfbrochure` value in CRXDE Lite.
 To do so, in Adobe Experience Manager, go to **[!UICONTROL Tools]** > **[!UICONTROL General]** > **[!UICONTROL CRXDE Lite]**.
 In the left panel navigation tree, navigate to `/conf/global/settings/cloudconfigs/dmscene7/jcr:content/mimeTypes/application_pdf`.
 >
 >In the lower right pane, in the **[!UICONTROL Properties]** tab, select the `jobParam` row.
 Set the value for `pdfbrochure` from `false` to `true`.
 As in `pdfbrochure=true`
 >